eclair4151/ChatterForHinge/README.md

 # Chatter for Hinge

+## This Tweak is depricated, Hinge has natively added this feature in to the app.

-Have hinge save your chat when you leave the conversation
+Have hinge save your chat when you leave the conversation and then go back in later.